eliranmal/auto-exports/README.md

 the values will hold the loaded modules.

-this function accepts the modules directory path as the first argument, an optional list of module names to exclude as the second, and an optional module handler as the third.
+this function accepts the modules directory path as the first argument, a list of module names to exclude as the second, and a module interceptor as the third. all arguments are optional.

+if the directory path is omitted, it is auto-resolved to the path of the requiring module (same as passing `__dirname`).

 the module exclusions list is an array of modules names that will be excluded from the resulted dictionary.

-the module handler is a function that's called after each module has been loaded. it receives two arguments: the module name, and the loaded module, and may return the module after modifying it. useful if you want to add a method to each module, or wrap all modules with the same type of proxy.
+the module interceptor is a function that's called after each module has been loaded. it receives two arguments: the module name, and the loaded module, and may return the module after modifying it. useful if you want to add a method to each module, or wrap all modules with the same type of proxy, or to [insert your idea here].

 ## examples